carpentries/instructor-training/episodes/06-feedback.md

 - What new skill are you most excited about using?

 **Example "negative" prompts:**
-- Write down one thing that is confusing and you'd like clarification on.
+- Write down one thing that is confusing and you would like clarification on.
 - What is one specific question you have about the material?

 Over lunch and before the second day starts, the instructors read through the minute